Do It Yourself: Fixing a Broken Denture

 If you have the chance to go to the store, you should use that time to give us a call too!
 However, you can find denture repair kits at almost any grocery or drug store.
 These kits will come with a few of the tools and solutions you need to keep your denture together temporarily.
 But it’s important to note: these kits market themselves as more permanent solutions.
 The only permanent solution is to have a dental professional fix them.
 This will ensure that they fit comfortably, don’t irritate your mouth, and that they won’t harm your jaw.

 In a real emergency, super glue can be an effective temporary solution for fixing a broken denture.
 It can hold your dentures together for days.
 When you apply the glue to your dentures, be sure to let it dry thoroughly before wearing the dentures again.
 If the super glue does not dry out completely, you will experience a chemical taste, and superglue is somewhat toxic.
 Expect this self-repair to only last a short while, try not to eat on the tooth.

 At Northstar Dental, we offer denture repair services with a quick turn around.
-Feel free to give us a call to find out more details about denture repair.
+Don’t hesitate to give us a call to find out more details about denture repair.
 We will be more than happy to let you know what we can do for your dentures.
 We can provide educational tips aimed specifically at your dental situation that could better your overall health.

 If you do need to have your dentures fixed, give us a call today at 402-742-0000.